signalfx/integrations/signalfx-org-metrics/docs/sf.org.numActiveTimeSeries.md

 ---
 ### sf.org.numActiveTimeSeries

-This metric is a single value that shows the total number of time series currently active in the org.
+Total number of time series currently active in the organization.
 (Use `sf.org.numInactiveTimeSeries` to see how many time series are not active.)

 Dimension(s): `orgId`